micromaomao/blog/content/maochat/en.md

 Neither Dragon Ball nor GTA was ever mentioned in any samples.

-Interestingly, it looks like the latest GPT-4 model is much better in this respect &mdash; outright complete hallunications are much less common.
+Interestingly, it looks like the latest GPT-4 model is much better in this respect &mdash; outright complete hallucinations are much less common.
 For example, here is what I got when I tested it today with `gpt-4-0125-preview` &mdash; none of the questions were in the sample database:

 <div class="chat-interaction">
   <label>USER</label>